 Annnnd, that’s a wrap!
 Thanks for sticking with us ‘til the end – you’re super engaged! 👏🏻

 At Weekdone, we understand that employee engagement is an outcome that grows from an organization's internal processes.
-You can’t simply ask employees to fill in a survey, receive the feedback, and avoid actionable steps to improve.
+You can’t simply feed your team with employee pulse surveys, receive the feedback, and avoid actionable steps to improve.
 You need to work hard, continuously.
 Your employees are the heart of the company – keep that pulse active and upbeat. 💗

-Just a friendly reminder – teams of 3 or less use Weekdone for free (everything included!)
-Teams of 4 + receive a 14-day free trial, and after that, Weekdone is just $29 a month for unlimited users.
+Just a friendly reminder – teams of 3 or less use Team Compass for free (everything included!)
+Teams of 4 + receive a 14-day free trial, and after that, Team Compass is just $29 a month for unlimited users.